AdrienVannson/doreisa-internship/report/report.typ

 == Iteration preparation

+=== Presentation

 Thanks to the previous improvements, we managed to make the performance of Doreisa acceptable in most situations.
 Even with a large number of nodes in the cluster, an iteration takes less than one second to be executed.
 However, we might want to further reduce this latency to make the system work well with even more chunks per node, even faster.

-Since the tasks that need to be performed (task graph partitionning, scheduling, etc) are already quite optimized, the idea is now to hide the time taken to execute these tasks by executing them in advance, before the data is available.
+Since the tasks that need to be performed (task graph partitioning, scheduling, etc) are already quite optimized, the idea is now to hide the time taken to execute these tasks by executing them in advance, before the data is available.

-We will let the user define the tasks that will need to be performed a few iterations before the data is actually available by letting them define an optionnal callback, called a few iterations before the data is actually available.
+We will let the user define the tasks that will need to be performed a few iterations before the data is actually available by letting them define an optional callback, called a few iterations before the data is actually available.
 The Doreisa scheduler is then able to immediately start shipping the task graphs to the scheduling actors, without having to wait for the data to be ready.
-The user can prepare several iterations in parallel, so that the preparation of iterations is never be a bottleneck.
+The user can prepare several iterations in parallel, so that the preparation of iterations is never a bottleneck.
 The tasks will start being executed as soon as the data is available, and the user will be able retrieve and use the results from the standard callback.

+This mechanism relies on Dask's persist API: instead of calling the `compute` method that executes the computation and returns its result, the `persist` method starts the computation in the background and returns a Dask array containing a futures to the final result.
+The Doreisa scheduler needed to be updated to support this feature: if the scheduler is called from a `persist` call, it directly returns `ObjectRefs` to the final result, without getting their value.

+=== User API

-More precisely, @prepare-iteration-listing shows what the iteration preparation interface looks like from a user perspective: the user defines a standard callback as well as a preparation callback.
+@prepare-iteration-listing shows what the iteration preparation interface looks like from a user perspective: the user defines a standard callback as well as a preparation callback.
 The return value of the preparation callback is passed as an argument to the simulation callback.

 #place(
   auto,